gsmainclusivetechlab/mmapi-android-sdk/docs/internationalTransfer/createInternationalTransaction.Readme.md

- # Create A International Transfer Transaction
+ # Perform A International Transfer Transaction

 The sender FSP will sent a request with Transaction object to a function to perform a International Transfer Transaction